knazarov/q.sh/README.md

 need to place an executable file starting with `q-` in `Q_SCRIPT_DIR` (by default, ~/.config/q.sh).

-To see an example of how to write a `q.sh` extension, take a look at `q-bookmarks`.
+To see an example of how to write a `q.sh` extension, take a look at `q-pass`.

 ## License